trizin/NFT-Marketplace-on-Avalanche/README.md

 # Using With Other NFT Contracts

 Selling another NFT instead of creating a contract is possible.
 As you may have noticed, we have only used the `approve` and `transferFrom` functions to transfer the NFT to our Market Place contract.
-Those functions are a standard in ERC-721, so you can use this marketplace to sell almost any NFT token.
+Those functions are a standard in ERC-721, so this marketplace is compatible with almost any NFT token.

 # Next Steps